objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 * Each goal uses own classes and interfaces for data caching, making the code difficult to extend and read.

 To address these disadvantages, the following solutions are proposed:
 1) Create a new class `Cache` responsible for data verification, saving to cache and loading from cache.
+Since each `Mojo` that involves caching has directories for saving and caching results, we just need to create a class responsible for saving and loading their cache data.
+Each `Mojo` will have the own class `Cache` with own a list of validations.
+If all `Mojos` have the same validations, then one `Cache` is enough.

 ```
 public class Cache {